KeskinGroup/starlet_data/README.md

 ## Citation

-If you use the data presented in this repository in your research, please cite any specific papers or datasets referenced in this repository.
+If you use the data and/or machine learning models presented in this repository in your research, please cite any specific papers or datasets referenced in this repository.

 ## Contact